 It’s been sitting in a box for all these years–until now.

-I’m proud to say that I just had it converted to a DVD.
+I’m proud to say that I just uploaded it to Vimeo streaming service.

 You’ll find the techniques I developed back then hold true today.